Gold Coast Transport Guide

 The Gold Coast is quite a large area and you often have to catch more than one bus to get from your location to where you want to go.
 When buses are late or don't turn up and you have to catch a second or a third, you end up having to allow plenty of extra time - time I'd rather enjoy relaxing or doing another activity.

-If you happen to be staying close to a main bus stop, that may not be as big a problem, especially if you then only need to take one bus.
+If you happen to be staying close to a main bus stop, that may not be as big a problem, especially if you only need to take one bus.
 Any routes where you need to change buses once or more times, is going to take you quite a while to get to your destination.

 I don't recommend using the train system to get to the theme parks unless you happen to be staying very close to Varsity Lakes, Robina or Nerang Stations.
-You are better to look for bus options.
+You are better to look for bus and/or tram options.

 Trains are useful for travelling up to Brisbane for a day trip, or for connecting through to Brisbane Airport.